Updated March 22, 2019

 Greetings Woodward Academy Community,

-Throughout the month of January, students in our community will observe the following:
+Throughout the month of March, students in our community will observe the following:

 Please feel free to visit our Interfaith Initiatives page to see the times of all interfaith prayer opportunities or to share a prayer request.